kynex7510/GLASS/DOCS.md

 ## Combiners

 Fragment pipeline can be controlled through combiners.
-There are 6 combiner stages: each one of them provides 2 sets of sources, one for color and one for alpha.
-Each of the two has 3 inputs, and an operation can be applied on each input.
-Finally, the inputs are combined, and the result can be used in next stages.
+There are 6 combiner stages: each one of them has 2 sources, for both color and alpha.
+Each of the two has 3 inputs, and an operation can be applied on them.
+Finally, the outputs are combined, and the result can be used in next stages.

+It is possible to control the buffer associated with combiners by setting an initial color through `glCombinerBufferColorPICA`, and by keeping it for all stages or optionally replacing it through `glCombinerBufferInputPICA`.

-By default, all stages are set as passthrough, and all sources are the vertex color.
+By default all stages are set as passthrough, all sources are the vertex color, and the combiner buffer color is white.

 ## Memory allocation